 "I ask them why," he said.
 "They go, 'Because I want to memorialize a friend.'
 I respect that.
 Marines don't ask for much, so when you can, you want to give them something."

-But the Marine Corps isn't "a rock and roll band," he added.
+But the Marine Corps isn't "But, I said: ‘Look.
+We’re not in a rock and roll band," he added.

 "We're Marines," Neller said.
 "We have a brand.
 People expect a certain thing from us and right now, if you're in PT uniform, you can be completely tatted up under your PT uniform.
 That's not enough?
 You can still get certain size tattoos on your arms and your legs.
 How much do you want?"